mrc-ide/skygrowth/README.md

 ## To cite

-Erik Volz and Xavier Didelot, __Modeling the growth and decline of pathogen effective population size provides insight into epidemic dynamics and drivers of antimicrobial resistance__, Submitted 2017
+Erik Volz and Xavier Didelot, [Modeling the growth and decline of pathogen effective population size provides insight into epidemic dynamics and drivers of antimicrobial resistance](https://doi.org/10.1093/sysbio/syy007), Systematic Biology, 2018

 ## H3N2 influenza in New York
 This data set is provided in the phylodyn R package by Karcher et al.